Meet the team and contact us so we can help answer any questions you may have.Learn More ›

 Is it safe to travel to Grand Rapids during the COVID-19 pandemic?

-In addition to these airport safety measures, the airlines serving GRR have instituted new health and sanitation procedures.
+In addition to these airport safety measures, the airlines serving GRR have instituted their own health and sanitation procedures.
 Please check airline websites for details.

-Local airport officials continue to work closely with county, state and federal emergency management, public health, and organizational partners to monitor the impacts of COVID-19.
+Local airport officials and other entities serving the public continue to work closely with county, state and federal emergency management, public health, and organizational partners to monitor the impacts of COVID-19.

 Are there any restrictions regarding travel to Grand Rapids?